 Paul queries the boastful believers in Corinth, “For who makes you differ from another?
 And what do you have that you did not receive?
 Now if you did indeed receive it, why do you boast as if you had not received it?”
 (1 Cor.
 4:7 NKJV).

 You cannot have anything, no matter what you do, if God does not release or give it to you.
 Therefore, if what you have is given to you by God, you cannot claim to be the real owner; you are just a steward.

-You may argue or claim that what you have rightfully belong to you because you are the one who prayed, studied, labored or worked hard to earn it.
-But, the truth is this: it is God who gives you the wisdom, strength or power to work.
+You may argue or claim that what you have rightfully belongs to you because you were the one who laboured or worked hard to earn it.
+But the truth is this: it is God who gives you the wisdom, strength or power to work.
 God owns the breath of life in you; the instant He takes it, you are gone.

 While the children of Israel were in the wilderness en route the Promised Land, Moses warned them seriously never to say in their hearts that “My power and the might of my hand have gained me this wealth.’
 “And you shall remember the LORD your God, for it is He who gives you power to get wealth, that He may establish His covenant which He swore to your fathers, as it is this day.”
 (Deut.
 8:17-18 NKJV).

 It is the blessing of the LORD that makes one rich and adds no sorrow with it (Prov.
 10:22).
 It is the gift or blessing of God for you to work and be alive to receive and enjoy the wages or rewards of your labour.